RitLuck/New_theme/content/technical/2023/06/index.md

       archiveType: 'zip'
       archiveFile: '$(Build.ArtifactStagingDirectory)/app.zip'

+  # Publish the ZIP file as an artifact named "drop" for deployment
   - publish: $(Build.ArtifactStagingDirectory)/app.zip
     artifact: drop

+# Define the "Deploy" job, which depends on the successful completion of the "Build" job
 - job: Deploy
   displayName: 'Deploy to Azure Web App'
   dependsOn: Build
   pool:
     vmImage: 'ubuntu-latest'
   steps:
+  # Download the artifact "drop" from the "Build" job for deployment
   - download: current
     artifact: drop

+  # Use the AzureWebApp task to deploy the application to an Azure Web App
   - task: AzureWebApp@1
     inputs:
       azureSubscription: 'GLU Azure Web App'